SevereTechnologies/LabWorkx/README.md

 # LabWorkx is a Sample, incomplete application built to showcase architecture, pattern and tools I use.
 The system joins Health Providers and Phlebotomists together to collect blood, urine and/or skin sample from patients, then ship them to a lab and return result to providers for communicating with patients.
+The system includes multiple microservices, one of them using Clean Architecture and the others Vertical Slice architecture.
+The microservices exposes endpoints using gRPC for communication between them as well as REST for exposure to external clients.
+The solution is distributed and uses MassTransit with RabbitMQ.
+The databases are in SQL Server, PostgreSQL.
+EF Core for repository pattern implementation and Option pattern using Redis for caching.
+It's Domain and Event Driven with integration events through EF interceptors